 University of Miami (Florida) Meets Safety Codes Using Duct SealingAndrew at Aeroseal

-The University of Miami’s Cox science building was undergoing partial renovation.
-After testing dozens of fume hoods located in laboratories throughout the four-story building, the school’s environmental health and safety group found that many of the hoods were not providing sufficient exhaust.
+The University of Miami’s Cox science building was undergoing a partial renovation.
+After testing dozens of fume hoods located in laboratories throughout the four-story building, the school’s environmental health and safety group found many of the hoods were not providing sufficient exhaust.
 The reason: leaks in the connecting ducts and ventilation shafts.

 Traditional duct sealing methods would have required a near demolition of the 50-year-old building.
-Instead, the duct sealing crew at AirMax Service Corporation used aeroseal duct sealing to successfully seal all nine targeted duct systems in less than two weeks.
+Instead, the duct sealing crew at AirMax Service Corporation used Aeroseal duct sealing to successfully seal all nine targeted duct systems in less than two weeks.
 No demolition.
 No interruptions.
 100% code compliance.

 - Building: Cox Science Building

 - Goal: Reduce duct leakage – get all laboratory fume hoods operating under code compliance.

 - Results: With 80% reduction of leakage, all twenty fume hoods were retested and successfully met safety requirements

 The complex intertwining of internal duct systems and surrounding construction made locating and accessing leaks specific to targeted hoods impossible for traditional duct sealing methods.
 Short of demolition and rebuilding, the only viable option was an Aeroseal duct sealing.
 This system, proven safe and effective, uses a mist of aerosolized sealant to find and seals leaks from the inside of the pressurized ductwork.